Forbrig/rijksmuseum/README.md

 - Hide the api key on `.local.dev` and load dinamically.
 - Create/follow a design.
 - Improve the search engine filtering.
+- Add loading states.
+- More info on the art details.
+- Last page rule (don't show the `Next` button).
+- Pass the filter parameters via url.
+This allows the user going back to the same filter via page history, sharing the url, etc.

 ## Getting Started